WHO IS TAKING CARE OF THE CAREGIVER?

 300 x 300 x 160 cm

-The performance draws from Silvia Federici’s critical analysis of caregiving labor within capitalist economies, where care is marginalized because it does not produce economic value.
-This systemic undervaluation perpetuates a cycle of invisibility, placing the burden of care disproportionately on women.
-By interweaving Federici’s critique with the deeply personal reflections of caregiving, the work bridges theoretical critique and lived experience, exposing how societal structures and emotional strain intersect in the daily lives of caregivers.
+The performance draws from Silvia Federici’s analysis of caregiving labor within capitalist economies, where care is marginalized because it does not generate economic profit.
+This systemic undervaluation perpetuates invisibility, placing the burden of care disproportionately on women.
+By interweaving Federici’s critique with deeply personal reflections, the work bridges theoretical analysis and lived experience, exposing how structural inequalities and emotional strain intersect in the daily lives of caregivers.

-The unraveling of the fabric strings symbolizes both the exposure of hidden tensions and the unraveling of the caregiver’s own resilience under the weight of endless expectations.
+The unraveling fabric becomes a metaphor for both the exposure of hidden tensions and the caregiver’s diminishing resilience under the weight of relentless expectations.
 Questions such as How do I keep going?
 Why am I never enough?
-Who am I beyond this role? reveal the silent struggles and contradictions at the heart of caregiving.
-These questions are not only personal but also systemic, challenging viewers to consider why caregiving remains unseen, unsupported, and undervalued in our society.
+Who am I beyond this role? illuminate the silent struggles and contradictions at the heart of caregiving.
+These are not just personal inquiries, but systemic ones- challenging viewers to confront why care remains unseen, unsupported, and undervalued.